SamuelWakoli/samuelwakoli-privacy/heureux-privacy-policy.md

 - Your name and email address, if you provide it to us.
 - Information about how you use the App, such as the pages you visit and the features you use.
-- Device information, such as your device type, operating system, and browser type.
-- Log data, which may include your IP address, browser type, and pages you visit.
-- Cookies and other tracking technologies.

 ## How We Use Your Personal Information